-What you should look for instead are vendors with the best value — meaning that they offer the highest quality for the lowest price.
+Instead, you should look for vendors with the best value — meaning they offer the highest quality for the lowest price.

 We like vendors like Kona Kratom for their competitive pricing and high-quality standard.
 They source direct from kratom growers (cutting the cost of middlemen) and order very large quantities at a time to cut the cost of shipping.

 We order a lot of kratom.
 Over the years, we’ve learned a few tips and tricks on how to get the best value.
 Here’s what we’ve discovered so far: